pybamm-team/PyBaMM/docs/source/user_guide/installation/install-from-source.rst

 To install PyBaMM, you will need:

-- Python 3 (PyBaMM supports versions 3.8 and 3.9)
+- Python 3 (PyBaMM supports versions 3.8, 3.9, and 3.10)
-- The Python headers file for your current Python version.
+- The python headers file for your current Python version.
 - A BLAS library (for instance `openblas <https://www.openblas.net/>`_).
 - A C compiler (ex: ``gcc``).
 - A Fortran compiler (ex: ``gfortran``).